Skip to content

 Is it okay to do a few mins weight lifting after meal if you are diabetic to increase absorption of glucose?
 Does it not harm digestive process?

-Engaging in weight lifting or resistance training after a meal can be beneficial for people with diabetes, including for glucose absorption and insulin sensitivity.
-Exercise, including resistance training, helps muscles absorb glucose from the bloodstream, which can be particularly useful in managing postprandial (after-meal) blood sugar levels.
-However, there are several considerations to keep in mind to ensure that this practice is both safe and effective.
+If you are regularly engaging in weight lifting or resistance training sometime after a meal, it can be beneficial for people with diabetes.
+It can improve glucose absorption and insulin sensitivity.
+However, please note that heavy exercises should not be done immediately after the meal.
+Instead, about 2 hours of time must be considered before heavy exercises.
+Exercise, such as resistance training, helps muscles absorb glucose from the bloodstream, which can be particularly useful in managing postprandial (after-meal) blood sugar levels.
+But a short walk or light exercise 10 minutes after meal is considered good.

-Does It Harm the Digestive Process?
+Does Exercise Harm the Digestive Process?

 Be Mindful of Blood Sugar Levels: Use blood sugar monitoring to guide exercise decisions and prevent hypo- or hyperglycemia.